treeverse/lakeFS/docs/reference/garbage-collection.md

   In the example, all objects of commit `2022-03-12`, for instance, are retained.
 This _includes_ objects added in previous commits.
-However, objects added in commit `d: 2022-03-14` and overwritten in commit `d:
-  2022-03-20` are not visible in any retained commit and will be garbage collected.
+However, objects added in commit `d: 2022-03-14` which were overwritten or committed in commit `d: 2022-03-20` are not visible in any retained commit and will be garbage collected.

 * **Garbage collect those objects by deleting them.**  The data of any deleted object will no longer be accessible.  lakeFS retains all metadata